Sadswefg/Data-Visualization---Group-Project-1/Project_Write_Up.md

 The regression analysis of scatter plots revealed divergent trends in waste generation, highlighting both positive environmental progress and areas needing improvement.
 The variability in trends across categories reflects the complex factors influencing waste generation, from regulatory changes to seasonal behaviors.
 These insights are crucial for shaping effective waste management strategies and promoting sustainable community practices.

-Moreover, the box plots provide a deeper understanding of waste prevalence and variation in collection figures.
+Moreover, the multi-facet bar chart provide a deeper understanding of waste prevalence and variation in collection figures.
 This data can guide waste management and recycling initiatives to focus on areas with high waste production or significant collection variability, such as launching public awareness campaigns for proper disposal practices or enhancing recycling efforts.

 ## Challenges Associated with the Dataset